kubeflow/examples/financial_time_series/README.md

 The response returns the updated version number '2' and  predicts the correct output 1, which means the S&P index closes negative, hurray!

 ### Expose
-In the previous section we used a prediction service on our kubeflow cluster which is by default only available from within the cluster.
+In the previous section we used a prediction service on our Kubeflow cluster which is by default only available from within the cluster.
 It's also possible to expose the service so it can be accessed from outside the cluster.
 The following command will expose the prediction service on a fixed external IP address and create a loadbalancer to orchestrate the traffic.